Emergence of Collective Behaviors from Local Voronoi Topological Perception: The Bidirectional Hallway

 Better suited to a bounded domain than the pressure $P$, we use the \emph{clustering energy}

 to infer on the overall spatial distribution of agents.
-As opposed to the Voronoi pressure from \textsection \ref{sec-OBS-1} this function measures the variances of $\{V_{i}\}_{i\in\Lambda}$ with respect to $\{x_{i}\}_{i\in\Lambda}$ and thus, as agents are ``better centered'' within their own Voronoi regions, the value of $E$ decreases.
+As opposed to the Voronoi pressure from \textsection \ref{sec-OBS-1}, this function measures the variances of $\{V_{i}\}_{i\in\Lambda}$ with respect to $\{\vec x_{i}\}_{i\in\Lambda}$ and thus, as agents are ``better centered'' within their own Voronoi regions, the value of $E$ decreases.
 Although this quantity arises frequently apropos of centroidal Voronoi tessellations (see \cite{CVT_AppAndAlg_Du}); to our knowledge, it has so far been absent in the vast literature of collective behavior.
-While $E$ has several remarkable properties and the reader is referred to \cite{Navigating_CVT_Landscape_Gonzalez} for more detail, we limit ourselves to point out that the factor $\frac{n\cdot18\sqrt{3}}{5|\Omega|^{2}}$ is a scaling allowing to compare values of $E$ as $n(t)$ changes and that $E(X)\geq 1$ for any spatial configuration $X$.
+Here, the constant $\frac{5|\Omega|^{2}}{n\cdot18\sqrt{3}}$ represents the total variance of $n$ regular hexagons tiling the domain $\Omega$ and is just a scaling allowing to compare values of $E$ as $n(t)$ changes.
+Moreover, $E(X)\geq 1$ for any spatial configuration $X$.
+The reader is referred to \cite{Navigating_CVT_Landscape_Gonzalez} for more detail and properties of $E$.